qian-youyou/mbr-public/README.md

 }

 ```
-Here we have set that the banker-uri is 127.0.0.1:7000 wich is the address
+Here we have set that the banker-uri is 127.0.0.1:7000 which is the address
 for the MBR and we've set 9985 as the HTTP listen port for MB1.

 MB2.bootstrap.json